SichangHe/mdbook_ls/README.md

 ### Incremental preview current limitations

-- Preprocessors that operate across multiple book item, like `link`, are not supported.
+- Preprocessors that operate across multiple book item are not supported.
     The results may be incorrect,
     or the implementation may fall back to a full rebuild.
     This is because
     we feed the preprocessors the individual chapters rather than the whole book when patching.

-    This limitation will hopefully be lifted in the future by whitelisting certain preprocessors to be fed with the whole book.
+    This is irrelevant for most preprocessors,
+    which operate on a single chapter.
+    Even the `link` preprocessor works because
+    it reads the input files directly.

 ### Future work for incremental preview

 - Do a full rebuild on manual page refresh.
-- Make the `link` preprocessor work.
+- Background search indexing to save full rebuild time.

 ## Debugging